 Endoprosthesis of the major joints

-- Hip– Total – performed by minimally invasive surgery (Direct Anterior Approach).
+- Minimally invasive hip replacement– Total – performed by minimally invasive surgery (Direct Anterior Approach).

-- Knee– Total or Partial – performed by minimally invasive surgery.
+- Minimally invasive knee replacement Total or Partial – performed by minimally invasive surgery (Subvastus Approach).

 Direct Anterior Approach Hip Replacement